Casino game

-Games available in most casinos are commonly called casino games.
-In a casino game, the players gamble cash or casino chips on various possible random outcomes or combinations of outcomes.
-Casino games are also available in online casinos, where permitted by law.
-Casino games can also be played outside casino for entertainment purposes like in parties or in school competitions, some on machines that simulate gambling.
+A casino game is one in which players gamble cash or chips on various possible random outcomes or combinations of outcomes, often in a casino environment.
+Such games are also available in online casinos, where permitted by law.
+Casino games can also be played outside of casinos for entertainment purposes, like in parties or in school competitions, on machines that simulate gambling.

 Categories

 There are three general categories of casino games: gaming machines, table games, and random number games.
-Gaming machines, such as slot machines and pachinko, are usually played by one player at a time and do not require the involvement of casino employees to play.
+Gaming machines, such as slot machines and pachinko, are usually played by one player at a time and do not require the involvement of casino employees.
 Tables games, such as blackjack or craps, involve one or more players who are competing against the house (the casino itself) rather than each other.
 Table games are usually conducted by casino employees known as croupiers or dealers.
-Random number games are based upon the selection of random numbers, either from a computerized random number generator or from other gaming equipment.
+Random number games are based on the selection of random numbers, either from a computerized random number generator or from other gaming equipment.
 Random number games may be played at a table or through the purchase of paper tickets or cards, such as keno or bingo.

-Some casino games combine multiple of the above aspects; for example, roulette is a table game conducted by a dealer, which involves random numbers.
-Casinos may also offer other types of gaming, such as hosting poker games or tournaments, where players compete against each other.
+Some casino games combine multiple of the above aspects; for example, roulette is a table game conducted by a dealer, that involves random numbers.
+Casinos may also offer other types of gaming, such as hosting poker games or tournaments where players compete against each other.

 Common casino games

-Games commonly found at casinos include table games, gaming machines and random numbers games.
+Games commonly found at casinos include table games, gaming machines and random number games.

 Table games

-In the United States, 'table game' is the term used for games of chance such as blackjack, craps, roulette and baccarat that are played against the casino and operated by one or more live croupiers, as opposed to those played on a mechanical device like a slot machine or against other players instead of the casino, such as standard poker.
+In the United States, "table game" is the term used for games of chance such as blackjack, craps, roulette, and baccarat that are played against the casino and operated by one or more live croupiers, as opposed to those played on a mechanical device like a slot machine or against other players instead of the casino, such as standard poker.

-Table games are popularly played in casinos and involve some form of legal gambling, but also are played privately by varying house rules.
+Table games are popularly played in casinos and involve some form of legal gambling, but they are also played privately under varying house rules.
 The term has significance in that some jurisdictions permit casinos to have only slots and no table games.
 In some states, this law has resulted in casinos employing electronic table games, such as roulette, blackjack, and craps.

 Table games found in casinos include: